Front-Control Dishwashers

 There’s more engineering and manufacturing expense involved in integrating controls into the top of the door, so prices for top-control dishwashers tend to be higher than their front-control counterparts.

-Not really.
+Not really, in terms of function.
 The location of the controls does not affect how well the dishwasher cleans or its energy use, so this is an aesthetic choice.
 Do you want to see the controls or not?
-You’ll get clean dishes either no matter where the control panel is located.
+You’ll get clean dishes no matter where the control panel is located.
 There's no wrong choice here.